Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 \Subsubsection{Dijkstra's self-stabilization} An algorithm is \emph{self-stabilizing} with respect to the task of $LE$, when every (unbounded) execution $R$ of the algorithm reaches within a finite period a suffix $R_{legal} \in LE$ that is legal.
 Namely, Dijkstra~\cite{DBLP:journals/cacm/Dijkstra74} requires $\forall R:\exists R': R=R' \circ R_{legal} \land R_{legal} \in LE \land |R'| \in \mathbb{Z}^+$, where the operator $\circ$ denotes that $R=R' \circ R''$ is the concatenation of $R'$ with $R''$.
 The part of the proof that shows the existence of $R'$ is called the \emph{convergence} (or recovery) proof, and the part that shows that $R_{legal} \in LE$ is called the \emph{closure} proof.
 The main complexity measure of a self-stabilizing system is the length of the recovery period, $R'$, which is counted by the number of its asynchronous communication rounds during fair executions, as we define in Section~\ref{sec:asynchronousRounds}.

 \Subsection{Execution fairness and wait-free guarantees}

 {We say that a system execution is \emph{fair} when every step of a correct node that is applicable infinitely often is executed infinitely often and fair communication is kept.
 Self-stabilizing algorithms often assume that their executions are fair~\cite{DBLP:books/mit/Dolev2000}.
-Wait-free algorithms guarantee that operations (that were invoked by non-failing nodes) always terminate in the presence of asynchrony and any number of node failures.
+Wait-free algorithms guarantee that any operation (that was invoked by non-failing nodes) is always complete in the presence of asynchrony and any number of node failures.
 This work assumes execution fairness during the period in which the system recovers from the occurrence of the last arbitrary transient fault.
 In other words, the system is wait-free only during legal executions, which are absent from arbitrary transient-faults.
 Moreover, the system recovery from arbitrary transient-faults is not wait-free, but this bounded recovery period occurs only once throughout the system execution.}

 \Subsection{Asynchronous communication rounds}